WebDevStudios/BuddyPress-Registration-Options/readme.txt

 == Screenshots ==

 1. General Settings page:
 2. New member registration:
 3. New members can login but can only see/edit their profile and change their avatar.
 If an unapproved new member tries to go to any other BuddyPress pages they are redirected back to their profile page.
 4. Admin receives email notice of new member:
 5. Admin Dashboard Alert:
 6. Approve, deny or ban new members:

 == Changelog ==

+= 4.3.0 =
+* Added: Support for BuddyPress notifications of new user, checkbox setting to enable or disable it.
+* Added: BPRO menu items to BuddyPress Member Admin Bar for administrators.
+* Added: Prevention of activity stream posting about new member until member is approved.
+* Added: Email notification and default message setting for pending users upon activation.
+* Added: Before and after save hooks for general settings.
+* Added: Filter in pending member "additional data" section for displaying custom data about user.
+* Added: Filter in wp_redirect urls for non-logged in users.
+* Added: Filter on IP address before saving to user meta.
+* Added: Filter in "allowed areas" functions for custom area setting for 3rd party developers.
+* Fixed: Issues with HTML emails and HTML in available custom message fields.
+* Fixed: Changed API used for geo lookup in moderated user table.
+* Fixed: Hardened user display in pending member list if no Full Name value provided.
+* Fixed: Mark user as not spam, upon approval, in BuddyPress core's user management page.
+* Fixed: Prevention of working in non-main site sites for Multisite.
+* Fixed: Internationalization issues with singular/plural "members" admin notice.
+* Updated: Internationalization strings for default messages.

 = 4.2.12 =
 * Switch Geolocation provider to one still actively maintained.